rafid29mehda/Knowledge-Distillation/README.md

 2. **Maintaining Performance**: The student model retains much of the teacher’s accuracy.
 3. **Reducing Costs**: Smaller models are faster, use less memory, and are cheaper to deploy.

-**Example**: Imagine you’ve trained a massive neural network to recognize dog breeds in photos with 95% accuracy, but it takes 1 second per image and requires a high-end GPU.
-By using knowledge distillation, you can train a smaller model that achieves, say, 92% accuracy but runs in 0.1 seconds on a smartphone.
+**Example**: Imagine ’ve trained a massive neural network to recognize dog breeds in photos with 95% accuracy, but it takes 1 second per image and requires a high-end GPU.
+By using knowledge distillation,  can train a smaller model that achieves, say, 92% accuracy but runs in 0.1 seconds on a smartphone.

 ---